REG06.10.02 Current Version

-At an employee's request, departments will work with the employee to provide a designated private space that is not in a restroom or other common area for the expression of breast milk for up to one year after the birth of a child.
+2.2.
+Space At an employees request, departments will work with the employee to provide a designated private space that is not in a restroom or other common area for the expression of breast milk for up to one year after the birth of a child.

 2.2.1.
 The space should have a door that can be secured or locked, adequate lighting and seating, and electrical outlets for pumping equipment.

 2.2.2.
 To the extent practicable, the space should be in the proximity of the employees work area and relatively close to a source of running water.

 2.2.3.
 Supervisors are encouraged to work with employees to find appropriate locations for expression, and can contact the appropriate Benefits Counselor for assistance in locating an appropriate space.

 2.3.
 Time Departments may require the employee to use the regularly scheduled paid break time to express breast milk.
 If time is needed beyond the regularly scheduled paid break times, departments shall make reasonable efforts to allow employees to use paid leave, unpaid time, or make arrangements for a flexible work schedule for this purpose.